 It's easy to make a mistake when buying a mattress.
 Do you buy one of those new mattress (or bed) in a boxes online, or head into store?
 How do you know if you're really going to like it when you get it home into your bedroom?
 You're about to outlay a significant amount of cash, so what are the pitfalls you need to be aware of?

 "Buying a mattress can definitely be a difficult and confusing experience," says CHOICE mattress expert Peter Zaluzny.
 "There's a huge range of products, price points, materials and features on offer, which can really make your head spin.
 Given how important good sleep is to your health, it's a decision you really want to get right."

-With so many brands and bed types on the market, Peter says it's easy to make an error, as my sorry tale of sleepless nights proves.
-So you don't experience similar mattress misery, here's the most common mistakes to avoid, plus Peter's expert tips for finding the best mattress for your body and budget.
+With so many brands and bed types on the market, Peter says it's easy to make an error.
+So that you don't experience mattress misery, here are the most common mistakes to avoid, plus Peter's expert tips for finding the best mattress for your body and budget.

 1. Not testing a mattress properly instore

 A mattress store salesperson told a CHOICE staff member when they were looking to buy a new bed recently "some people spend hours testing mattresses in here".
 That may sound funny and awkward, but actually lying down on a mattress in a store is the best way to find out if you're going to be comfortable on it or not.

 "It's really important to take your time and really give a mattress a proper test drive," warns Peter.